5 Get Started!

 Q. What about cooler packs, and food safety?
 Think of the children!

 A. I used to worry about this a lot.
 I would stick an ice pack in her insulated lunch box, and by the time she got home around 4, anything leftover in her box would still be very cold.
 That's great, because her lunch box insulation is really good.
 What I also do now is refrigerate her aluminum bottle of water which sits in the space on top of her lunch, and that helps keep things cold until lunchtime.
 By the time she comes home any leftover food is still pretty cool, so I'm not too worried.
 I'm no food safety expert, but she hasn't ever gotten sick, and frankly, I think back to my own school lunch days, and we never packed ice packs, did we?
 I had many a turkey sandwich that sat in a plain paper bag until lunch time, and I'm still here, right?!
-Anyway, use your best judgement for your own particular child.
+Anyway, use your best judgment for your own particular child.

 Q. I'm always stumped for ideas - got any for me?